Jackson Parish, Louisiana: Politics

 Jackson Parish was historically part of the Solid South, as Louisiana had disenfranchised most blacks in the state at the turn of the century, as had other southern states.
 This made the Republican Party non-competitive in the state and region, and excluded blacks from politics into the 1960s.
 The conservative whites consistently voted for Democratic candidates in the one-party region.
 Governor Al Smith of New York received 100 percent of the vote in 1928 (from white voters) in his losing race against Herbert C. Hoover.

 In the 1960s, the majority of conservative white voters began to shift their support to Republican presidential candidates, and then to those at the state level.
 In 1960, Richard M. Nixon led parishwide with 43.9 percent against both John F. Kennedy and a rival slate of unpledged segregationist electors.
 These included future Governor David C. Treen and Leander Perez of Plaquemines Parish.
 In that election, blacks were still disenfranchised.

+Jackson Parish has served as a reliable bellwether for the state of Louisiana, having voted for the statewide presidential winner in 15 straight elections since 1964.
 Since the late 20th century, Democrat Bill Clinton and Republican George W. Bush each carried the parish twice.
 In 1992, Clinton polled 3,370 votes (44.5 percent) to Republican George Herbert Walker Bush's 3,072 (40.6 percent).
 Another 882 ballots (11.7 percent) were held by Ross Perot of Texas, who ran as an Independent and thereafter founded his Reform Party.

 In the 2008 U.S. presidential election, Republican U.S. Senator John McCain of Arizona outpolled Barack H. Obama of Illinois by 30 percentage points.
-In 2012, Republican Mitt Romney carried Jackson Parish.with 5,132 votes (68.2 percent) to President Obama's 2,305 ballots (30.6 percent), a margin of nearly 38 percentage points.
+In 2012, Republican Mitt Romney carried Jackson Parish. with 5,132 votes (68.2 percent) to President Obama's 2,305 ballots (30.6 percent), a margin of nearly 38 percentage points.